microsoft/BotBuilder-Samples/samples/javascript_nodejs/22.conversation-history/README.md

 # conversation-history sample
 This sample demonstrates the use of TranscriptLoggerMiddleware for logging to an AzureBlobTranscriptStore.
-This bot also shows how to use SendConversationHistoryAsync API to upload conversation history stored in the conversation Transcript.
+This bot also shows how to use SendConversationHistory API to upload conversation history stored in the conversation Transcript.

 ## Prerequisites
 - Azure Subscription.
 If you don't have an Azure subscription, create a [free account][42].